mrcnski/believeobey.live/_posts/2025-03-02-should-christians-keep-the-feasts.md

 Then we have these verses.
 For the sake of readability, I won't be reproducing the whole context, as there is a lot of text.
 However, it is always important that the reader (you) studies the context.

 {% include verse.html
-text="You shall eat no bread or parched grain or fresh ears until that very day, until you have brought the offering of your God. **This is a statute forever throughout your generations in all your settlements.**" verse="Leviticus 23:14"
+text="You must not eat bread, or roasted grain, or fresh grain, until this same day, until you have brought the offering of your God. **This is a statute forever throughout your generations in all your dwellings.**" verse="Leviticus 23:14"
 %}

 {% include verse.html
-text="On that same day you shall make proclamation; you shall hold a holy convocation; you shall not work at your occupations. **This is a statute forever in all your settlements throughout your generations.**" verse="Leviticus 23:21"
+text="You shall make proclamation on the same day that there shall be a holy convocation to you.
+You shall do no regular work. **This is a statute forever in all your dwellings throughout your generations.**" verse="Leviticus 23:21"
 %}

 {% include verse.html
-text="And anyone who does any work during that entire day, such a one I will destroy from the midst of the people.
-You shall do no work. **This is a statute forever throughout your generations in all your settlements.**" verse="Leviticus 23:30-31"
+text="Whoever does any kind of work in that same day, I will destroy that person from among his people.
+You shall do no kind of work: **it is a statute forever throughout your generations in all your dwellings.**" verse="Leviticus 23:30-31"
 %}